This is a spectacular walk with mountain views, grassy tracks, coniferous and deciduous woodlands, a lake and a pub.

-So, to go to the pub, follow the path round the top of the lake leading you alongside fields until you come to a small bridge leading to a small car park.
+So, to go to the pub, follow the path around the top of the lake leading you alongside fields until you come to a small bridge leading to a small car park.

 Follow the tarmac road up to the left until you come to the main road.
 Turn right and follow the brown signs to the Kirkstile Inn which is just past the church.

-Carry along the path until you rejoin where you left off by the rowing boats if they’re out.
-Carry on, following the path by the lake.
+Carry on along the path until you rejoin where you left off by the rowing boats if they’re out.
+Continue on, following the path by the lake.

 You will come to a split in the path which is by a bothy.
 Be sure to have a swing on the homemade swing which is on the small beach here.
 You can choose whether to go left or right at the split, as the two paths marry up again further along.
 The path to your right follows the lake through the woods; the one on your left is straighter and shorter but equally as beautiful.
-The woods are fantastic at any time of year.
-When we went yesterday we saw a red deer and the evening light was just lovely.
-In spring time it is a wonderland of bluebells, wood anemones, sorrel and violets.
+The woods are fantastic at any time of year and you might spot red deer.
+In springtime, it is a wonderland of bluebells, wood anemones, sorrel and violets.

 The track gradually ascends until you leave the lake behind.

-Go through the next gate and up the rough trod, following the ancient hedge line.
+Go through the next gate and up the rough track, following the ancient hedge line.

-You will see another house and instead of going downhill to it, turn left up the ancient bridleway (following the small footpath sign here).
+You will see another house and instead of going downhill to it, turn left up the ancient bridleway (following the small footpath sign).
 Keep following the path up to the ladder stile mentioned at the start of the walk.

 Once over the stile, turn right and you’re back at the car.

-Find one of Sally's Holiday Cottages in Loweswater or cottages in Keswick both great bases from which to enjoy this accessable walk.
-Jenkinson's Place, one of our luxury self catering cottages is perfectly placed for enjoying this walk.
+You'll find one of Sally's holiday cottages in Loweswater or cottages in Keswick both great bases from which to enjoy this accessible walk.
+Jenkinson's Place, one of our luxury self-catering cottages is perfectly placed for enjoying this walk.

 Click here for more Lake District Walks.